fightfil/fightfil.github.io-src/content/Penultimate-Step/01_prolouge.md

 is listening to.
 It's an important part of her character, and helps me understand her personality through her music tastes.
 I'd try to describe those tastes here, but it's not really a thing that I can fully capture in just a few sentences.
+These also are the primary playlists I listen to while writing each chapter.

 I'm not even sure what those tastes are, but every so often, I'll come across a song that I know she has definitely been listening the shit out